rice-solar-physics/ebtelplusplus/README.md

-#ebtel++
+# ebtel++

+## About
 ebtel++ is a C++ implementation of the two-fluid EBTEL model, as detailed in [Barnes et al. (2016)](http://adsabs.harvard.edu/abs/2016arXiv160804776B), for doing efficient hydrodynamics of dynamically-heated solar coronal loops.
+It is the most current and mainted version of the EBTEL model.
 The EBTEL model was originally developed by [Klimchuk et al. (2008)](http://adsabs.harvard.edu/abs/2008ApJ...682.1351K) and [Cargill et al. (2012)](http://adsabs.harvard.edu/abs/2012ApJ...752..161C).
 The IDL code for the original model can be found [here](https://github.com/rice-solar-physics/EBTEL).

 ## Citation
 If you use ebtel++ in any published work, please cite the following papers: